See what makes wealthy “Generation Digital” consumers tick — and how to win them over.

-You know about the mass affluent.
+You know about the mass affluent market.
 You know about Baby Boomers, Generation X and Millennials.
-But what happens when you layer digital preferences on top of these segments?
+You’re probably gaining perspective on Generation Z. But what happens when you layer digital banking preferences on top of these segments?
 You might get some surprises.
-We provide a peek behind the curtain to help you win them over and keep them faithful.
+We provide a peek behind the curtain to help you win over the mass affluent “Generation Digital” audience and keep them faithful.

 Who are we talking about?

 We’re defining the mass affluent segment as households with $100,000 to $1 million in investable assets.
 By Nielsen figures, the group makes up 11 percent of U.S. households and controls 26 percent of the country’s wealth.¹

 By generation, Baby Boomers (41 percent) and Gen Xers (37 percent) make up the majority of this group, while millennials comprise just 9 percent.2,3

 Next, we overlayed the mass affluent segment with what Accenture dubbed Generation D (for digital, of course): 75 million consumers “who are deeply digital, integrating online and social technologies into the fabric of their lives.”4

 As a general rule, Gen Z is still too young to fit the investable asset criteria we set for mass affluent consumers.
 (In one study, at least, mass affluent for this segment of 18 to 22-year-olds was defined as investable assets of $50,000 to $250,000; or $20,000 to $50,000 with a minimum annual income of $50,000.)5 Nonetheless, they’ve already been nicknamed the Digital Generation, which makes them worthy of including in this discussion.